About Us

 The roads to recovery are many...

-Alano Club of Kent County is a nonprofit organization that supports our community in addiction recovery.
+Alano Club of Kent County is a nonprofit organization that supports the community in addiction recovery.
 Our name is a compilation of our different functions: AL is for alcohol, AN for anonymous, and O for the organization.
-We host 13 different recovery support groups and meetings and are proud to be open to the public 365 days a year.
+We host 130 recovery support groups and meetings and are proud to be open to the public 365 days a year.

 We believe that all roads to recovery are worth celebrating.
 We don’t wear the same shoes or walk the same path, so the best program for you is the one that keeps you sober.